Pedetidae

-The Pedetidae are a family of mammals from the rodent order.
-The two living species, the springhares, are distributed throughout much of southern Africa and also around Kenya, Tanzania, and Uganda.
+The Pedetidae are a family of rodents.
+The two living species, the springhares, are distributed throughout much of Southern Africa and also around Kenya, Tanzania, and Uganda.
 Fossils have been found as far north as Turkey.
 Together with the anomalures and zenkerella, Pedetidae forms the suborder Anomaluromorpha.
 The fossil genus Parapedetes is also related.

 Taxonomy

-The family includes one living genus and three extinct genera.
+The family includes one living genus and four extinct genera.
 The Asian fossil Diatomys was previously included, but is now classified in the family Diatomyidae with the Laotian rock rat.